taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 * Hackathon teams who want to make a burst of progress on a big objective

-When enough of an epic is complete that the scope of remaining remaining work becomes more manageable (or when an external deadline like end of support for a current dependency approaches), one or more organizations in the community may decide that it's worth making that epic a higher priority, assigning even
+When enough of an epic is complete that the scope of remaining work becomes more manageable (or when an external deadline like end of support for a current dependency approaches), one or more organizations in the community may decide that it's worth making that epic a higher priority, assigning even